 - 1. Connect this end of the power cord to the AC-DC converter. - 2.
 Plug the "AC Power Cord" into an electrical outlet (110V 240V). - 3.
-Insert the DC Power Plug.
+Insert the "DC Power Plug" into the Notebook PC into the "AC Power Input".

-NOTE: This Notebook PC may come with either a two or three-prong plug depending on territory.
+NOTE: This Notebook PC may come with either a two or three-prong plug depending on the territory.
 If a three-prong plug is provided, you must use a grounded AC outlet or use a properly grounded adapter to ensure safe operation of the Notebook PC.